MIT recurring payments

 Why you need it

 Recurring payments are pre-authorized by a user and can be made without any future confirmation from them.
 The user only sees funds debited from their card.
-This is why you assume full responsibility for such payments: the amount, frequency, and user's consent.
+This is why you assume full responsibility for such payments: their amount, frequency, and user's consent to them.

 You need user's consent for dispute situations (e.g. if the user complaints about an unauthorized debit).